hitchtest/hitch/docs/faq/how_does_hitch_compare_to_other_technologies.rst

 Built-in Django Testing Framework
 ---------------------------------

-Django already comes with four official classes for testing web apps, each of which test at a progressively higher level:
+Django already comes with four official classes for unit testing web apps, each of which test at a progressively higher level:

 * SimpleTestCase - a low level unit tester for Django views.
 * TransactionTestCase - a low level unit tester for Django views which also rolls back the database.